k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/06_catalog_versioning.md

 # Catalog Versioning

-The Catalog supports **versioning**, which is the ability to create a new Catalog version in the Neo4j Graph DB every time the Discovery process runs and finds differences when comparing with the previous version.
+K2view's Catalog supports **versioning**, which is the ability to create a new Catalog version in the Neo4j Graph DB whenever the Discovery process runs and detects differences compared to the previous version.

 A user can view each version separately or check the differences between two selected versions using the Catalog application, as described below.